djwester/api-testing-challenges/README.md

 - find_the_500_server.js

 ## Challenges
 These challenges are all designed to be 'black box.'
 The purpose of them is to help you learn more about how APIs work and what kinds of things to think about when testing them.
-For you to get the most of them, try to solve them all by using only API calls.
+For you to get the most out of them, try to solve them by using only API calls.
 Don't go looking in the server implementations or the databases for the answers.
-See if you can find them with only using the APIs
+See if you can figure them out with only using the APIs

 ### Secret profile
 The challenge: